David von Schlegell: Career

 He had his first one-man show of sculpture in New York City at the Royal Marks Gallery in 1965.
-He relocated to New York city the following year.
+He relocated to New York City the following year.
 In 1966, his work was presented in Kynaston McShine’s survey of 1960’s sculpture, "Primary Structures" at the Jewish Museum, an exhibition that helped establish Minimalism.
 This was followed by the Whitney Biennial, where his Radio Controlled Sculpture was exhibited.

-He showed with Reese Palley Gallery in New York, and then with the "Park Place Group" of sculptors including Mark di Suvero, Ronald Bladen, and Robert Grosvenor(link) in 1968.
-His work was included in the Carnegie International and in other large scale exhibitions.
+He showed with Reese Palley Gallery in New York, and then with the "Park Place Group" of sculptors, including Mark di Suvero, Ronald Bladen, and Robert Grosvenor in 1968.
+His work was included in Carnegie International and other large-scale exhibitions.

 von Schlegell began to design and build his first large-scale outdoor sculpture for the Storm King Art Center in 1969–1970.
-Other large scale public sculpture followed: Untitled Landscape 1972 in I. M. Pei 's India Wharf Project in Boston.
+Other large-scale public sculpture followed: Untitled Landscape 1972 in I. M. Pei 's India Wharf Project in Boston.

-In 1971 David von Schlegell was appointed head of the Yale School of Art, Sculpture Department which he ran for two decades.
+In 1971 von Schlegell was appointed head of the Yale School of Art, Sculpture Department, which he ran for two decades.
 His students of note include Don Gummer, Roni Horn, Jessica Stockholder, Ann Hamilton, Matthew Barney, Sean Landers, and Katsuhisa Sakai.

-He joined the roster of New York's Pace Gallery in the 1970s, showing hand made wood sculpture in New York through the 70s and 80s.
-In the early 90s, facing cancer, he returned to painting, creating a final series of monochromes.
-He died on October 5, 1992 in New Haven, Connecticut at the age of 72.
+He joined the roster of New York's Pace Gallery in the 1970s, showing handmade wood sculpture in New York through the 1970s and 80s.
+In the early 1990s, facing cancer, he returned to painting, creating a final series of monochromes.
+He died on October 5, 1992, in New Haven, Connecticut, at the age of 72.

 In 2012 the David von Schlegell retrospective at the China Art Objects Gallery in Los Angeles, included Five Birds from 1988.
 The retrospective was curated by Mark von Schlegell, R.H.Quaytman, and Susan Howe.

 Personal life

-In 1953 David married Mary W. Keep in Ogunquit, Maine.
+In 1953 von Schlegell married Mary W. Keep in Ogunquit, Maine.
 They had four children, Lisa, Julia, Rosemary, and Anthony.

-In 1966, David von Schlegell and Mary Keep separated and he moved to New York City.
-In 1967, he and poet Susan Howe had a child, writer Mark von Schlegell.
+In 1966, he and Keep separated and he moved to New York City.

+In 1967, von Schlegell and poet Susan Howe had a child, Mark von Schlegell.
+He became a writer.
+Howe and von Sclegell married in 1986.
 His step-daughter is R H Quaytman.
-Susan Howe and David von Schlegell married in 1986.